arnegue/Development-for-Raspberry-Pi-Pico-using-WSL/README.md

 * Develop a new project
 * Remote-compile it on your WSL (not Raspberry)
 * Transfer it on your Pico
-* Debug it (currently i see no other way but doing it with another Raspberry Pi (non-Pico)
+* TODO: Debug it (currently i see no other way but doing it with another Raspberry Pi (non-Pico)

 The content of this repository is only example code.
 If you want to get this running instead of following all these steps you also have to get the pico-sdk-submodule with: